scottwallacesh/concourse-terraform/examples/README.md

 - generates a plan archive for each commit

-- requires showing the plan to "approve" it before it can be applied
+- requires reviewing and approving the plan archive before it can be applied

 - uses serial groups to prevent concurrent state modifications

+- supports creating and destroying using plans